denisa31012005/company-entity-resolution/README.md

 ---

-## 2. Understanding the task: What counts as “the same company”?
+## 2. Understanding the task: What counts as the same company?

 A real-world company is an organization that might appear across systems with: